WebReflection/proxied-node/README.md

 The default export is a common server handler factory function.

-If accepts few configurations options to enable a variety of use cases, even multiple proxied namespaces, whenever that's needed.
+It accepts few configurations options to enable a variety of use cases, even multiple proxied namespaces, whenever that's needed.

 ```js
 // same as: const proxiedNode = require('proxied-node');